Here’s why I’m not surprised by the Jonah Hill texts | Aimée Walsh

 Women are no longer letting this behaviour stand.
 So, I’m with Sarah Brady on this: silence is violence.
 Air abusers’ bad behaviour.

-Hill presents this controlling behaviour as him presenting his “boundaries”, a term gifted by therapists to their clients to ensure that uncomfortable mentally damaging situations are kept at bay.
+Hill presents this controlling behaviour as him setting his “boundaries” – a term gifted by therapists to their clients to ensure that uncomfortable mentally damaging situations are kept at bay.
 But it’s here that he, and other abusers, take this language and use it as a defence for their harmful actions.

 Therapy sometimes gives people the tools to justify their bad behaviour, rather than changing it for the better.
 The expectation is that therapy can only improve, but manipulators go through this process and emerge with an elevated sense of self-importance.

-And here’s the kicker: they never will.
+And here’s the kicker: they never will be.
 For the abuser, there isn’t an end goal in sight.
 The power of exerting control is the goal.

 Aimée Walsh is a writer from Belfast.
 Her first novel Exile is forthcoming in spring 2024